open-eid/SiVa/docs/siva/overview.md

 	  signer's certificate, OCSP Service's certificate, time-stamping
 	  Service's certificate).
 - Signatures with PadES-LT and PadES-LTA profile are supported.
+- BDOC signatures with type BDOC-TM and BDOC-TS are supported
 - The Signature must contain OCSP confirmation that meets the Service’s requirements.